Tasmania: Cinema

 Films set in Tasmania include Young Einstein, The Tale of Ruby Rose, The Hunter, The Last Confession of Alexander Pearce, Arctic Blast, Manganinnie (with music composed by Peter Sculthorpe), Van Diemen's Land, Lion, and The Nightingale.
 Common within Australian cinema, the Tasmanian landscape is a focal point in most of their feature film productions.
 The Last Confession of Alexander Pearce and Van Diemen's Land are both set during an episode of Tasmania's convict history.
 Tasmanian film production goes as far back as the silent era, with the epic For The Term of His Natural Life in 1927 being the most expensive feature film made on Australian shores.
-The Kettering Incident, filmed in and around Kettering, Tasmania, won the 2016 AACTA Award for Best Telefeature or Mini Series.
+The Kettering Incident, filmed in and around Kettering, Tasmania, won the 2016 AACTA Award for Best Telefeature or Miniseries.
 The documentary series Walking with Dinosaurs was partly filmed in Tasmania due to its terrain.

-The Tasmanian Film Corporation, which financed Manganinnie, was the successor to the Tasmanian Government Department of Film Production, but disappeared after privatisation.
+The Tasmanian Film Corporation, which financed Manganinnie, was the successor to the Tasmanian Government Department of Film Production but disappeared after privatisation.
 Its role is now filled by the Australian Broadcasting Corporation, Screen Tasmania, and private ventures such as Blue Rocket Productions.

+Higher education

+Tasmania is served by the University of Tasmania, a research university established in 1846.